Oregon Identity Document changes

 Submit a completed SS-5 form, an official copy of your court order, and other identification via drop box, mail, or at your local Social Security Office.
 There is no cost to do this.

 They ask for proof of citizenship and/or another form of photo ID.
-You do not need to change your name on your ID card or birth certificate to use them as official ID for the Social Security Office.
+Under the current federal administration, change your gender marker on your birth certificate and any other supporting ID first to have any chance of getting your gender marker changed at the Social Security Administration.
+You do not need to change your name on your ID card or birth certificate first to use them as official ID for the Social Security Office if you’re only changing your name.

 The process for changing your name and/or gender on a driver’s license or state identification varies from state to state.